AmrMustafa13/active-ally/README.md

 # A Workouts App

-an app where you can add new workout and its data or delete an existing one.
+an app where you can add your favourite workouts or delete an existing one with full authentication functionality using MERN stack.

 ## Tools

 - Node.js
 - Express
 - MongoDB
 - Mongoose
 - React.js
 - data-fns